 - Reliability: Less chance the cell stops working for no apparent reason (it happens)

 - Consistency: Every battery has similar performance (as opposed to variable)

 - Safety: Mechanical and electronic safety features (a "protected" cell)

 - Lifetime: Longer total life span because of the characteristics above

-At present there is no stock available so I set out on a quest to find a battery that is up to the same standard as AW.
+At present there is no AW stock available so I set out on a quest to find a battery that is up to the same standard.

 My search led me to Olight.
-These batteries use the same Panasonic cells as the AWs and I've personally visited their factory to inspect their production facility and testing procedures.
+I've personally visited their factory to inspect their production facility and testing procedures.
 Every batch of cells goes through a rigorous QC sampling (Quality Control) process to verify the performance and integrity of the lot.

 In fact, the Olight has a small advantage in that the protection circuit is placed at the battery (+) side of the cell and incorporates a reinforced battery terminal that should be more resistant to damage.